 - provision of timely information to employees via a dedicated intranet page and the use of dedicated display boards in staff areas.

-The Museum is also reviewing its existing WHS procedures and guidelines to ensure that they meet the requirements of the new legislation.
+The Museum continues to review existing WHS procedures and guidelines to ensure that they meet the requirements of the WHS legislation.

 - online WHS training courses for all new employees